General

 Copy a lesson

 The same content once again, making learning journeys or a resit, but not feeling like adjusting everything manually?
 Then simply copy your lesson.
-To do this, go to the settings of your lesson (course module -overview -sliders next to the name of your lesson) and click on the copy icon located to the left of the trash bin.
-The lesson, including its content, will be automatically duplicated and will appear at the bottom of the existing lessons! (https://storage.crisp.chat/users/helFew readersWhat is the difference between a learning journey and a course module?
+To do this, go to the settings of your lesson (course module -> overview -> sliders next to the name of your lesson) and click on the copy icon located to the left of the trash bin.
+The lesson, including its content, will be automatically duplicated and will appear at the bottom of the existing lessons! presentation to your course module

 Adding a PowerPoint Presentation to Your course Module Here's how you can do it!
 Go to slides.google.com, click on 'Blank'.
 Click on 'File' in the top left corner and then 'Open'.
 Select 'Upload' and upload your presentation.
 Click on 'Share' in the top right corner.
 Under 'Get link', select 'Anyone with the link'.
 Copy the link.
 Go to your course module.
 Open the lesson where you want to place the PowerPoinFew readersCopy a course module

 Is your course module ready?
 Great!
-There's just one more thing to do: publish the course module!
-To do this, click on 'publish' in the top right corner, optionally add a note, and click on 'publish draft'.
+There's one more thing to do: publish the course module!
+To do this, click on 'Publish' in the top right corner, optionally add a note, and then click on 'Publish draft'.
 Why publish?
-Only when you publish a new version of your course module will it become visible to your participants.
-As long as you haven't clicked on publish, your parFew readersSetting conditions for a lesson or section
+Your participants will only see the new version of your course module after you publish it (but only if the course module is linked to a learniFew readersSetting conditions for a lesson or section

 Setting Conditions in a Course Module One of the unique features of Pluvo is the ability to set conditions within a course module.
 These conditions enable you to precisely design personalized learning paths.
 Conditions can be set at the lesson or section level within course modules.
 To set conditions, click on the overview at the top left (1).
 Then, move your mouse over thFew readersScore per course module and per lesson